 A presentation (e.g., PowerPoint) through which the applicant is able to communicate and provide reasoning behind—in ten minutes or less—their executive summary, key milestones, and evidence of early success;

 Recommendation letters from members of the company’s Advisory Board or committed Mentor(s).

+Applications for the 2020 Kathy Carr award will go online in Spring 2020.
 If you have any questions or concerns, please contact Sandra McCutcheon.

 2018 Recipient - Beanstalk, co-founded by Jack & Mike Ross